mvdhoning/dlua/README.md

 # dlua
-Examples on how to use Lua from Delphi and Pascal
+Examples on how to use Lua from Lazarus/FreePascal